To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities

 \section{Abstract}

-We present the discovery of ASASSN-18jd (AT~2018bcb), a luminous optical/UV/X-ray transient located in the nucleus of the galaxy 2MASX J22434289--1659083 at $z=0.1192$. \textit{Swift} UVOT photometry shows the UV SED of the transient to be well modeled by a slowly shrinking blackbody with temperature $T \sim 2.5 \ee{4} \rm ~K$, a maximum observed luminosity of $L_\text{max} = 4.5^{+0.6}_{-0.3}\ee{44} \rm ~erg ~s^{-1}$, and a total radiated energy of $E = 9.6^{+1.1}_{-0.6} \times 10^{51} \rm ~erg$.
-X-ray data from \textit{Swift} XRT and \textit{XMM-Newton} show a transient, variable X-ray flux with blackbody and power-law components.
+We present the discovery of ASASSN-18jd (AT~2018bcb), a luminous optical/UV/X-ray transient located in the nucleus of the galaxy 2MASX J22434289--1659083 at $z=0.1192$.
+Over the year after discovery, \textit{Swift} UVOT photometry shows the UV SED of the transient to be well modeled by a slowly shrinking blackbody with temperature $T \sim 2.5 \ee{4} \rm ~K$, a maximum observed luminosity of $L_\text{max} = 4.5^{+0.6}_{-0.3}\ee{44} \rm ~erg ~s^{-1}$, and a radiated energy of $E = 9.6^{+1.1}_{-0.6} \times 10^{51} \rm ~erg$.
+X-ray data from \textit{Swift} XRT and \textit{XMM-Newton} show a transient, variable X-ray flux with blackbody and power-law components that fade by nearly an order of magnitude over the following year.
 Optical spectra show strong, roughly constant broad Balmer emission as well as transient features attributable to \ion{He}{ii}, \ion{N}{iii-v}, \ion{O}{iii}, and coronal Fe.
-While ASASSN-18jd shares similarities with Tidal Disruption Events (TDEs), it is also similar to the ``rapid turn-on'' events seen in quiescent galaxies and in faint Active Galactic Nuclei (AGNs).
+While ASASSN-18jd shares similarities with Tidal Disruption Events (TDEs), it is also similar to the newly-discovered nuclear transients seen in quiescent galaxies and faint Active Galactic Nuclei (AGNs).